panbak/pinterest-board-image-downloader/README.md

   1.  urllib (pip install urllib2)
   2.  selenium (pip install selenium)

 Selenium uses firefox to work so it needs geckodriver: https://github.com/mozilla/geckodriver/releases.
-Download and extract .exe in the same folder with downloadPinterestBoardImages.py
+Download and extract geckodriver.exe file in the same folder with downloadPinterestBoardImages.py.
+Also make a folder named 'images' to save the downloaded pinterest pins.